Tips for Choosing the Right Upright Bike for You

 A Few Recommendations

 The Marcy ME 708 Upright Bike is an affordable upright bike.
 It is a basic bike that doesn’t come with any frills, which helps keep the price down.
-The ME 708 isn’t going to be for everyone, but for those who are looking for a way to get fit and lose some pounds, it may be just what you’re looking for.
+The ME 708 isn’t going to be for everyone.
+However, for those who are looking for a way to get fit and lose some pounds, it may be just what you’re looking for.

 The ME 708 has eight manual magnetic resistance levels that use the tension knob on the front support pole.
 It has the eight levels marked on the knob, and as you turn it, it clicks in place.
 The movement between the levels is smooth, so there is no jerkiness.
 It goes from very easy to moderately challenging – like going up a slope to a tough hill.